kanaria69/Mainecoco/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.